+Three Mont ns Ended

-Three Mont ths End ed April 2, A 2022 April 3, 2021 Variance in Dollars Variance in Percent Income taxes \$ 1,701 \$ 150 \$ 1,551 1,034 % Effective tax rate 17.3 % 0.7 %
+April 1, April 2, 2022 2022 Variance in Dollars Variance in Percent

+Income taxes \$ 1,811 \$ 1,701 \$ 110 6 %

+Effective tax rate 15.9 % 17.3 %

-For the first quarter of 2021, we maintained a full valuation allowance against our deferred tax assets, resulting an income tax provision primarily due to state and foreign taxes payable.
-For the first quarter of 2022, after having released the valuation allowance during the third quarter of 2021, our income tax expense was \$1.7 million for an effective tax rate of 17.3%, which differs from the statutory rate of 21% primarily due to U.S. federal research tax credits and excess tax benefits from stock-based compensation partially offset by state taxes, the inclusion of income from certain foreign operations and the effect of non-deductible stock-based compensation for executive officers.
+For the three months ended April 1, 2023, our income tax expense was \$1.8 million for an effective tax rate of 15.9%, which differed from the statutory rate of 21% primarily due to state taxes, the inclusion of income from certain foreign operations and the effect of non-deductible stock-based compensation for executive officers offset by U.S. federal research tax credits and excess tax benefits from stock-based compensation.

-Our income taxes may be subject to fluctuation during the year and in future years as new information is obtained, which may affect the assumptions used to estimate the annual effective tax rate, including factors such as actual results differing from our estimates of pre-tax earnings in the various jurisdictions in which we operate, which could impact the recognition of our deferred tax assets, further benefits from stock option exercises, investments in our foreign operations, the recognition or derecognition of tax benefits related to uncertain tax positions and changes in or the interpretation of tax laws in jurisdictions where we conduct business.
+Our income taxes may be subject to fluctuation during the year and in future years as new information is obtained.
+This may affect the assumptions used to estimate the annual effective tax rate, including factors such as actual results differing from our estimates of pre-tax earnings in the various jurisdictions in which we operate, which could impact the recognition of our deferred tax assets, further benefits from stock option exercises, investments in our foreign operations, the recognition or de-recognition of tax benefits related to uncertain tax positions and changes in or the interpretation of tax laws in jurisdictions where we conduct business.